LilVanilla/RestoreDesktop/README.md

 TO USE:

-You can either manually run the DesktopSave and DesktopRestore programs in the folder manually, or use the context menu options.
+You can either run the DesktopSave and DesktopRestore programs in the folder manually, or use the context menu options.